kevinqiyefa/rithm-assignments/How the Web Works Exercise/solution.md

 2. What is a URL?

-* URL stands for Uniform Resource Locator, and is used to specify addresses on the World Wide Web.
+* URL stands for Uniform Resource Locator, and is used to specify addresses on the World Wide Web; it's also the link of the site.

 3. What is TCP?

-* The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
-It means breaking up and putting/packing the data/file all together again.
+* The Transmission Control Protocol (TCP), a protocal that break up the data/file and send that to the client; when client receive all the data/file, then the protocal will try to put/pack all the data/file all together again.
 If the data is missing then it will make the request again.

 4. What is IP?

-* The Internet Protocol (IP) is the protocol that governs how data is sent across a network from one computer to another.
+* The Internet Protocol (IP) is the protocol that governs how data is sent across a network from one computer to another, it's also a non-human readable url.

 5. What is DNS?